JBraunsmaJr/PDFLib/Readme.md

 ## Base64

 Chromium's CDP sends data using Base64 inside JSON, so there is no way around this in the current DevTools Protocol.
 Base64 is ~33% larger than raw binary.
-However, by reading 1MB, the 33% overhead yields about 1.33MB of string data.
-Although not ideal, it's fairly negligible considering the state of the modern internet.
+Although not ideal, we can work with it.

 ## Known things

-Apparently the following errors are "normal" and do not impact PDF generation
+During testing, I've noticed a few error messages, but they don't seem to affect the output.
+There might be a way to suppress them but have not figured it out yet.

 ```
 [0104/155522.469691:ERROR:dbus/bus.cc:406] Failed to connect to the bus: Failed to connect to socket /run/dbus/system_bus_socket: No such file or directory